Code-Institute-Submissions/Follow-The-White-Rabbit/Testing.md

     - all modals with respective melodies
     - everything works as intended

-### Testing undertaken on mobile phone
+### Testing undertaken mobile and pad devices
-The game was tested on Samsung A7, Google Chrome & Mozilla Firefox
+The game was tested on Samsung A7 & Lenovo Yoga 530 in Pad mode, Google Chrome, Microsoft Edge & Mozilla Firefox

 1. The main page screen:
 - Confirmed that each level images has a description (Easy, Medium, Hard) floating in on touching a level image